ravening/dev_setup/Angular.md

   Redirects cannot be chained. they can be absolute or relative
   Components template is displayed under <router-outlet>

   Browser url styles

   html5 (/welcome)
   uses pushState without triggering server request
   Are used by default
+  Requires url rewriting

   Hash based (/#/welcome)
   uses url fragments
+  must be set with {userHash: true} for RouterModule.forRoot()
+  doesnt require url rewriting